 1.4.4 Description in such plans and booklets shall be in the state language and in the English/French language.
-The symbols for items listed in 1.4.1 shall be in agreement with IMO resolution A.952(23) "Graphical Symbols for Fire Control Plans", as amended by IMO resolution A.1116(30).
+The symbols for items listed in 1.4.1 shall be in agreement with IMO resolution A.952(23) "Graphical Symbols for Fire Control Plans", as well as Table 3 of IMO resolution A.1116(30) for items, which signs are not indicated in IMO resolution A.952(23).